Foreign Trade and Transport in Senegal, Dakar

 Senegal

-- Masters: International Business, Business in Africa, Foreign Trade, Transport in Africa
+- Masters: Trade and Business in Africa, Transport and Logistics in Africa

-More information: Business in Senegal, at EENI Website.
+More information: Trade and Business in Senegal, at EENI Global Business School Website.

 - Official language of Senegal: French